anumcait/100daysDevopsJourney/Day-79/Jenkins Deployment Job.md

-Day-79: Jenkins Deployment Job

-# Jenkins Deployment Job – Nautilus App
+# Day-79: Jenkins Deployment Job

 This guide provides step-by-step instructions to configure Jenkins for auto-deployment of the `web` repository from Gitea to the Storage Server under `/var/www/html`.